Research Basis for “I Care”

-In a study by Dauber and Epstein (1993) of 2,317 inner-city elementary and middle school students, the best predictor of parental involvement was what the school did to promote it.
+In a study by Dauber and Epstein (1993) of 2,317 inner-city elementary and middle school students, the best predictor of parent involvement was what the school did to promote it.
 School attitudes and actions were more important than the parents’ income, educational level, race, or previous school volunteering experience in predicting whether the parent would be involved in school.

 The Center on Families, Communities, Schools, and Children’s Learning at Johns Hopkins University found that “parents who receive frequent and positive messages from teachers tend to become more involved in their children’s education than do other parents.”

-In a study of elementary schools, Hoover-Dempsey, Bassler, and Brissie (1987) found that teacher efficacy (feeling that one is an effective and capable teacher) is related to the strength of school programs of parental involvement.
+In a study of elementary schools, Hoover-Dempsey, Bassler, and Brissie (1987) found that teacher efficacy (feeling that one is an effective and capable teacher) is related to the strength of school programs of parent involvement.
 The author also found that schools with more confident teachers, on average, report more support from parents.

 Most parents want to be involved in their children’s education.
 According to Epstein, “family requests for involvement are constant.”
 Studies show that the majority of parents “want to know how to help their children at home and what they can do to help their children succeed.”
-Research suggests that “the most effective forms of parental involvement are those which engage parents in working directly with their children in learning activities at home.”
+Research suggests that “the most effective forms of parent engagement are those which engage parents in working directly with their children in learning activities at home.”
 The earlier in a child’s education this process begins, the more effective it will be.

 Learning at home requires every teacher to understand the important connections between what is taught and learned in school and what is encouraged, practiced, discussed, and celebrated at home (Epstein, 2001).